schlich/loomio_help/content/dev_manual/setup_dev_environment.md

 - `gulp nightwatch`: Run the automated frontend tests
 - `npm rebuild node-sass` has been known to be very useful
-- if you ever get into problems with node libraries: `rm -rf node_modules && yarn`
+- if you ever get into problems with node libraries: `rm -rf node_modules && npm install`

 ### Having trouble?
 Let us know in the [product development](https://www.loomio.org/g/GN7EFQTK/loomio-community-product-development) group on Loomio.